mcibique/vue-testing-examples/README.md

 ## Testing provide/inject

 _NOTE_: Before you even start developing your component using `provide`/`inject`, consider to spend a while thinking if you really need them.
 The [official documentation](https://vuejs.org/v2/api/#provide-inject) mention that this feature is suitable only for certain scenarios.
-Also consider that both, `provide` and `inject` and not [reactive](https://vuejs.org/v2/guide/reactivity.html#ad), which only introduces limitation to the development that you have to keep in mind.
+Also consider that both, `provide` and `inject`, are not [reactive](https://vuejs.org/v2/guide/reactivity.html#ad), which only introduces limitation to the development that you have to keep in mind.
 Using "traditional" [one-way data flow](https://vuejs.org/v2/guide/components-props.html#One-Way-Data-Flow) between components may be more appropriate for your use case.

 For the testing purposes, let's have three components which communicate using `provide`/`inject`: